econnet/econ/do.rst

 - basically also sold,
   but a price is probably hard to agree upon, since the actual value in the outside economy is unknown

-**Work shares** document the ownership.

-Work shares produce delayed income in an outside currency, when the product of the work is sold.

-Only work is considered that is **relevant** for the currently sold **product version**,

-- either current work or
-- work in the past

-**Relevant** is necessary to make it fit to reality.

-**Relevant work** requires the work value to be associated with product parts.
-When the part is replaced that work becomes irrelevant.
-For `diversification`_ people should contribute to more parts.

-The output from more econs is used in a integrating econ.
-Such an integrating econ has

-- direct top level econs (integrators) and
-- inner econs

-as owners.

-Ownership share is product ownership share.
-Product ownership shares of people (top nodes) are calculated via the **product lattices** traversing the inner nodes.
-This calculation is done for every product version, as contributions change between product versions.

-The profit distribution is done differently for every product version sold.

-The work share is no single paper or data point, but

-- calculated through an algorithm that uses
-- data recorded throughout the product lattice
-- for a product version

-Work that is not related to the specific product is its own product that comes from the outside economy.

 .. _`dofinancing`: